disposable/disposable-email-domains/README.md

 For more informations, please check the [main repository](https://github.com/disposable/disposable).

+To check if a domain is listed on the disposable email list, please use the [lookup form](https://disposable.github.io/disposable-email-domains/lookup).

 ---

 *If your domain is listed and it is not a domain used for temporary emails, please open [an issue](https://github.com/disposable/disposable/issues) in the main repository.*